WelkinU/youtube_dl_GUI/README.md

 1. Next choose the video format
     1. To download the highest quality of video, select the video format `Video - Best Quality`
     1. If you only want the audio (saved as .mp3), select `Audio Only - Best Quality`
     1. If you want another video format, click the `Detect All Formats` button, which will fetch the available video formats and populate the dropdown with the available formats.
+Warning: some of these formats may be video only or audio only!
 1. Click the Download button.

 ### Developer Setup